mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 ### Install mkusb

-The tool we are going to use to create our persistent drive is called mkusb. mkusb is not part of the standard Ubuntu installation so we need to update the Ubuntu repository to install it.
+The tool we are going to use to create our persistent USB device is called mkusb. mkusb is not part of the standard Ubuntu installation so we need to update the Ubuntu repository to install it.
 Open a terminal window and run the following commands;